peteroupc/peteroupc.github.io/exporand.md

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution

 We also have the necessary building blocks to describe how to sample e-rands.
-An e-rand consists of four numbers: the first is a multiple of 1/(2<sup>_k_</sup>), the second is _k_, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth is the _&lambda;_ parameter.
+An e-rand consists of four numbers: the first is a multiple of 1/(2<sup>_k_</sup>), the second is _k_, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth, _&lambda;_, is the rate parameter of the exponential distribution (_&lambda;_>0).
 (Because exponential random variates are always 0 or greater, the e-rand's sign is implicitly positive.)
 In the Python code, e-rands are as described, except _&lambda;_ must be a rational number and its numerator and denominator take up a parameter each.

-In the rest of this section, though, an e-rand's _&lambda;_ parameter can be written as a rational number, as an integer and fractional part, or as a sum of components, as described in the section "Sampling E-rands".

 To sample bit _k_ after the binary point of an exponential random variate with rate _&lambda;_ (where _k_ = 1 means the first digit after the point, _k_ = 2 means the second, etc.), call the **LogisticExp** algorithm (see "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html") with _z_=_&lambda;_ and _prec_ = _k_.

 The **ExpRandLess** algorithm is a special case of the general **RandLess** algorithm given earlier.
 It compares two e-rands **a** and **b** (and samples additional bits from them as necessary) and returns 1 if **a** turns out to be less than **b**, or 0 otherwise.
 (Note that **a** and **b** are allowed to have different _&lambda;_ parameters.)

-1. If **a**'s integer part wasn't sampled yet, call the **ExpMinus** algorithm (see "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html") with _&lambda;_=_&lambda;_, until the call returns 0, then set the integer part to the number of times 1 was returned this way.
+1. If **a**'s integer part wasn't sampled yet, call the **ExpMinus** algorithm (see "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html") with _z_=_&lambda;_, until the call returns 0, then set the integer part to the number of times 1 was returned this way.
 Do the same for **b**.
 2. Return 1 if **a**'s integer part is less than **b**'s, or 0 if **a**'s integer part is greater than **b**'s.
 3. Set _i_ to 0.
 4. If **a**'s fractional part has _i_ or fewer bits, call the **LogisticExp** algorithm (see "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html") with _z_=_&lambda;_ and _prec_ = _i_ + 1, and append the result to that fractional part's binary expansion.
 (For example, if the implementation stores the binary expansion as a packed integer and a size, the implementation can shift the packed integer by 1, add the result of the algorithm to that integer, then add 1 to the size.)
 Do the same for **b**.